“The Ecstasy of St. Teresa”

 0Days to go

-The Ecstasy of St. Teresa of Àvila, oil on canvas, painted in 1615 by Jacopo Negretti, also known as Palma the Younger.
-Dimensions: 4.20 x 3 m
+The Ecstasy of St. Teresa of Àvila in the Church of San Pancrazio in Rome, painted in 1615 by Jacopo Negretti, also known as Palma the Younger.

 In this beautifully executed piece, Palma the Younger captures the moment in which St. Teresa of Àvila is pierced by an angel’s spear.
 Derived from an experience described by the saint in her autobiography, this moment of religious ecstasy prefigures her imminent beatification.
 The earthy colors, delicate lines and intimate imagery of this painting lend it heavenly aesthetics, fitting for such an important moment.
 This was the first painting to be commissioned of St. Teresa following her beatification and would become the inspiration for Bernini’s sculpture (in the Church of Our Lady of Victory, Rome).